 - Keyword: delivers timely messages to users based on their recent tweets, or tweets they have recently engaged with.

 So which platform is better?

 In the end, we can’t tell you which option is better for your business.
 Facebook has a far greater number of users, so your ad will be seen by a larger audience, on both desktop and mobile.
 Twitter has a better organic reach, but is also the more expensive platform to have a paid advertisement on.
 However, this cost could pay off, as Twitter has a higher click-through rate.
 Both platforms have fairly similar ad formats and targeting options.
-However, going by the criteria we have discussed here, it’s easy to lean towards Facebook as the preferable platform, as it is more economical and offers a far larger audience.
+However, going by the criteria we have discussed here, it’s easy to lean towards Facebook as the preferred platform, as it is more economical and offers a far larger audience.

 Disagree?
 Tell us your thoughts in the comments.